brendanhasz/probflow/docs/ug_fitting.rst

 TODO: to fit a model to data, w/ either numpy arrays or pandas DataFrame/Series, etc

-TODO: or using a datagenerator
+TODO: section on using a DataGenerator

+TODO: section on Callbacks